College Forward has compiled several tips and best practices to be successful when taking college courses online.

 - Distributed Practice: This study strategy requires that you spread your learning out over time — no last-minute cramming!
 Focus solely on studying in 20-30 minute sessions, and take small breaks between study time.

 - Self Explanation: This study strategy is similar to note-taking or journaling.
-As you are taking in information from a video lecture, continue to take notes, and explain the information presented in your own words.
+As you take in information from a video lecture, continue to take notes, and explain the information presented in your own words.
 This will encourage critical thinking and increase your retention of the information.

 - Check out other study strategies here!

-- Once you have a plan for taking your learning remote, stick to the schedule you have already become familiar with this semester.
+- Once you plan to take your learning remote, stick to the schedule you have already become familiar with this semester.
 Changing your routine can cause increased stress and inhibit your learning.